Apteco/py-apteco/docs/source/tutorials/tutorial_06.rst

 but we can combine these to create selections with multiple conditions.

-We simply use the Python 'bitwise and' operator ``&`` to combine the two parts into one selection:
+We simply use the Python 'bitwise and' operator ``&`` to combine two parts into one selection:

 .. code-block:: python